-3. Deferred Offering Costs
+3. Offering Costs

 Deferred offering costs are expenses directly related to an expected financing.
 These costs consisted of legal fees that the Company capitalized.
-During the year ended December 31, 2021, all such costs were charged against additional paid in capital for the funds raised during 2021.
+These costs are offset against the resultant capital raised.

 4. Use of Estimates

 In preparing the Company's financial statements in conformity with US GAAP, management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements, as well as the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.